Fire-Baptized Holiness Church: History

 The church was founded in 1896 by Rev. Benjamin Hardin Irwin of Lincoln, Nebraska.
-Irwin was educated as a lawyer but entered ordained ministry after he was converted in a Baptist church.
-After coming into contact with members of the Iowa Holiness Association, Irwin accepted holiness beliefs and claimed to experience entire sanctification in 1891.
+Irwin was educated as a lawyer but entered ordained ministry after he was converted to a Baptist church.
+After contacting members of the Iowa Holiness Association, Irwin accepted holiness beliefs and claimed to experience entire sanctification in 1891.
 He was a student of the writings of John Wesley and John William Fletcher and eventually joined the Wesleyan Methodist Church.

-Irwin became convinced that there was an experience beyond sanctification called the "baptism with the Holy Ghost and fire" or simply "the fire".
+Irwin became convinced that there was an experience beyond sanctification called the "baptism of fire", or in short, "the fire".
 After receiving this experience in October 1895, he began to preach this "third blessing" among holiness adherents in the Midwest, particularly among Wesleyan Methodists and Brethren in Christ, a River Brethren denomination.
-His services were highly emotional with participants often getting the "jerks", shouting, speaking in tongues, and holy dancing and laughing.
-Thousands attended his meetings and his teaching was circulated widely within the holiness movement, with its greatest strength in the Midwest and South.
+His services were highly emotional, with participants often getting the "jerks", shouting, speaking in tongues, and holy dancing and laughing.
+Thousands attended his meetings, and his teaching was circulated widely within the holiness movement, with its greatest strength in the Midwest and South.
 His message was largely rejected, however, and was denounced as a "third blessing heresy".

-Because of opposition Irwin formed his own organization in 1895 called the Iowa Fire-Baptized Holiness Association at Olmitz, Iowa.
-As he traveled throughout the nation, he established associations to promote his message.
+Because of opposition, Irwin formed an organization in 1895 called the Iowa Fire-Baptized Holiness Association at Olmitz, Iowa.
+As he traveled nationwide, Irwin established associations to promote his message.
 By the time these associations were organized into one denomination in 1898, there were churches in eight American states and two Canadian provinces.
 An organizational convention was held in Anderson, South Carolina, from July 28 to August 28, 1898.
-The constitution of the Iowa Fire Baptized Holiness Association was accepted by the Neosha Valley Holiness Association in 1897 and it became the Southeastern Kansas Fire Baptized Holiness Association.
+The constitution of the Iowa Fire Baptized Holiness Association was accepted by the Neosha Valley Holiness Association in 1897.
+It became the Southeastern Kansas Fire-Baptized Holiness Association.
 William E. Fuller, an African-American minister who had left the African Methodist Episcopal Church, was elected to the church's general board and became the overseer of the black churches.
-The church was fully integrated with Southern whites and blacks openly worshiping together, despite stringent segregation laws.
+The church was fully integrated with Southern whites and blacks openly worshiping together despite stringent segregation laws.
 According to Synan, "All [(Pentecostal) statements for or against racial integration failed to obscure one important fact——the practical integration of poor whites and blacks in backwoods Pentecostal revival services" and this was "a type of race-mixing that has occurred in the South since before the Civil War."
 By 1900, Fuller had organized 50 black Fire-Baptized churches and a convention.